jgkwak95/AU-GAN/README.md

 ## Architecture
 <img src="./assets/augan_model.png" width="800">
-Our generator has asymmetric structure (day&rarr;night and night&rarr;day) and estimates uncertainty
+Our generator has asymmetric structure for editing day&rarr;night and night&rarr;day.
+Please refer our paper for details

 ## **Envs**